miniautonomous/engine_ai/README.md

 When you first start **engine_ai**, the default state of the vehicle will be manual driving.
 As with standard RC cars, the throttle trigger and steering wheel will allow you to navigate the drone.
 Once a log folder has been selected to store your data, the red rocker switch embedded in the handle of the transmitter will allow you to start and stop
 recording: flip it down to start logging and up to stop.
-A green light will light up in the recording status of the UI to indicate the vehicle is logging data.
-Each time you stop/start the logging state, a new **HDF5** will be created, recording the RGB coming from the camera along with your steering and throttle inputs.(Please see Figure 2 above.)
+A green light will light up the recording status indicator of the UI to show that the vehicle is logging data.
+Each time you stop/start the logging state, a new **HDF5** will be created, logging the RGB coming from the camera along with your steering and throttle inputs.
+(Please see Figure 2 above.)

 Finally, let's focus on autonomy.
-Say you have taken your data off of the vehicle, uploaded it to a server and used **trainer_ai** to train a network.
-You can upload the resulting network to your drone and select it using the Network Select button on the UI.
+Say you have taken your data off of the vehicle, uploaded it to a server and used *trainer_ai* to train a network.
+You can upload the resulting network to your vehicle and select it using the Network Model button on the UI.
 Usually this takes 20 to 30 seconds for the network to be loaded on the Jetson.
 Once it is, you can switch the drive mode of the vehicle from manual to an autonomous state using the three-way switch at the top of the transmitter.
+When the swtich is back towards you, you are in manual drive model.
 There are two autonomous state: steering autonomous and Full AI, which is steering+throttle.
-We suggest you never throw the switch to Full AI until you have test your network performance out with manual throttle control.
+Flip the switch to the middle, so that its pointing straight up, and you are in the steering autonomous state.
+Flip it all the way forward, and you have put the car into the Full AI mode.
+We suggest you never throw the switch to Full AI until you have tested your network performance out with manual throttle control.
 That will allow you to see how well your model is doing before you actually kick things off.

-In terms of Full AI, we provide two options: either your network controls the throttle or you set a constant velocity by setting a PWM value for throttle.
+In terms of Full AI, we provide two options: either your network controls the throttle, or you set a constant velocity by setting a PWM value for throttle.
 The default state of the code is the latter: constant throttle value, but it's a key ingredient to train models to both control velocity and steering, so all you have to do is un-comment lines 365 to 370 of **engine_ai.py** and you will have your throttle control handed over to your trained network.

-## *jeston_clocks*: A hidden gem!
+## *jetson_clocks*: A hidden gem!

 So a little hidden gem that is buried deep, (well, not really all that deep), in the Jetson stack is the command *jetson_clocks*.
 What does it do, you ask?
 Well it makes everything run faster.
-Fundamentally,  it sets the frecquencies of all compute nodes on the device to the maximum possble setting.
-We have found that by typing the following in the terminal before launching **engine_**,
+Fundamentally,  it sets the frequencies of all compute nodes on the device to the maximum possible setting.
+We have found that by typing the following in the terminal before launching *engine_ai*,

 ```angular2html
    sudo jetson_clocks